Heinrich-Barth/sit-down-and-play/README.md

 *MECCG* assets are not included in this repository.
 Please respect the copyright and trademak.

+> [!CAUTION]
+> This repository is not actively developed anymore.
+Please check out the new typscript version (another of my repositories)

 ## Online Community

 Make sure to check out the meccg discord server.
 Other useful links are